PonyCui/PonyChatUIV2/README.md

 ## Installation

 * Just have a look, we don't provide any installation guide now.
-While we finished development, will add it to CocoaPods.
+When we finishing development, will add it to CocoaPods.
 * Feel free to fork and fix it by yourself, and add it to your project.